My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Harmony in the register of aesthetic choices

 I didn't want a drawstring.
-It is a deliberate choice.
+That was a deliberate choice.

-I find that it distorts the piece by modifying the cut.
+I find that it distorts the piece by changing the cut.

-My goal was to stay in this raw, comfortable overshirt aesthetic.
+My goal was to stay in this aesthetic of raw, comfortable overshirt.
 I didn't want to make it a sartorial piece.
-It’s a casual piece above all!
+It's a casual piece above all!

 But be careful not to leave too big a gap between the top and bottom pockets since there is no cord to fill it.

-A house of cards sometimes the design of an item of clothing.
+A house of cards sometimes the design of a garment.

 …which hits the nail on the head!

-Yes, I can say it , I am proud .
-I am proud of this fate-influenced choice, as seen in the video.
+Yes, I can say I am proud .
+I am proud of this choice influenced by destiny, as seen in the video.

 The watchword with the material was: don't overdo it.
 We already have 4 pockets, 2 of which are crooked.
-It's already quite unique.
+That's already quite unusual.

-But, you know us, there’s no question of having something flat either!
+But, you know us, there was no question of having something flat either!
 We had to find the right dosage, the right compromise.

 And the answer was this brand new material from our Japanese supplier Shibaya called “ Sunny Dry ”: green jacket pocket

 Admire these nuances and this relief!
-To tell you the truth, it is a fairly unique material of its kind :
+To tell you the truth, it is a material quite unique in its kind :

-1. It is first dyed by hand (which is already rare enough to be noted)
+1. It is first hand dyed (which is already rare enough to be worth mentioning)

 2. Then, she is exposed to the strong wind Enshū no Sorafu !